Wu Lei: Return to Shanghai Port

 On 11 August 2022, Wu returned to Chinese Super League club Shanghai Port signing a contract until 2027.
 On 20 September 2022, Wu made his second debut for Shanghai Port in a 2–1 win against Henan Songshan Longmen.
 On 29 September 2022, he scored his first 2 goals after returning in a 3–0 win against Chengdu Rongcheng.
 On 24 October 2022, he scored a hat trick in a 7–0 win against Meizhou Hakka.

 On 29 October 2023, Wu won his second league title with Shanghai Port after a 1-1 home draw against direct competitor Shandong Taishan.
 On 4 November 2023, he came on as a substitute and scored twice in a 3-2 away win against Dalian Professional which saw the relegation of the opponent; his second goal in the game was his 200th for the club and also his 131st in the Chinese Super League, which again tied him with former teammate Elkeson as the top goal scorer of Chinese top-division history.

 On 21 September 2024, Wu scored a brace in a 4-3 away win against Changchun Yatai, brought his league tally of the season to 31 goals, surpassing Eran Zahavi's record of 29 goals in 2019 as the highest goalscorer in a single Chinese Super League season.
 On 2 November 2024, Wu scored another brace in a 5-0 home win against Tianjin Jinmen Tiger in the final league game of the season, helped Shanghai Port become the second team to successfully defend the Chinese Super league title, and ended his own league tally with 34 goals.
 Wu missed out the 2024 Chinese FA Cup final against Shandong Taishan due to injuries, but as the team won 3-1 he still garnered the first Chinese FA Cup trophy in his career.

-As of the end of the 2024 season, Wu is Chinese Super League's all-time goalscorer with 165 goals.